Authors: Vi Dinh (POCUS 101 Editor), Abigail Beaven, and Rame Bashir.

 - Place the M-mode cursor over the tip of the mitral valve as the anterior leaflet travels towards the LV septum.

-- In M-mode, measure the distance between the mitral valve’s “E-wave” (symbolizing the left atrium’s active filling of the LV) and the LV Septum.
+- In M-mode, measure the distance between the mitral valve’s “E-wave” (symbolizing the left atrium’s passive filling of the LV) and the LV Septum.

 Here is a quick video we made on how to obtain EPSS: